 The nursing program's vesting in student success can be seen clearly though the use of the "Progress Note".
 This form is generated by faculty when they see evidence that a student is in danger of not meeting course learning outcomes and, if not corrected, may fail a course.
 Its' intent is to preempt failures and to intervene early in the process so the student can make changes that will result in successful course completion.
 The form outlines concerns and consequences if the issue is not addressed and, through discussion, the student identifies specific action(s) they will take to correct the problem.
-At the same time, the instructor provides resources and ideas to help in their successful and in no way should be seen as threatening or negative.
+At the same time the instructor provides resources and ideas to help in their success.
+The use of the Progress Note should be viewed as a positive intervention by faculty to help each student be successful and in no way should be seen as threatening or negative.